You (Didn’t) Ask, We Answer: Should You Sleep with Socks On?

 Photo Credit: @brixhikes

 2. YES: if you're a foot dangler.
 Children or adults who love to hang their feet off the bed, lend me your ears.
 If you want to kick past the covers into the great beyond without the nagging fear of foot-grabbing goblins beneath the bed, consider socking up.
-The Ty-Ranger-Saurus or the Bear Town Micro Crew might be just what you’re looking for.
+The Sal or the Bear Town Micro Crew might be just what you’re looking for.

 3. YES: energy-saving environmentalists.
 If you don’t touch the thermostat until there’s snow on the ground and your compost is frozen, you might consider sleeping with socks.
 Keep the heat on low and rock your favorite earth tones.
 Your appendages don’t need to be ice blocks for you to keep it real.